molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Once a data writer instance has been created, the `write()`_ method can be called one or multiple times with the `Chem.MolecularGraph`_ instance(s) to output as argument.
-After all `Chem.MolecularGraph`_ instances have been output the `close()`_ method needs to be called to flush all written data to disk and close the file (note: although this method will be called automatically by the destructor of the data writer, an explicit call will have an immediate effect and is preferred over a delayed destructor call by the garbage collector happening at an indeterminate point in time).
+After all `Chem.MolecularGraph`_ instances have been output the `close()`_ method needs to be called to flush all written data to disk and close the file (note: although this method will be called automatically by the destructor of the writer instance, an explicit call will have an immediate effect and is preferred over a delayed destructor call by the garbage collector happening at an indeterminate point in time).

 Example: SMILES output of two `Chem.Molecule`_ instances